Scientific: Juniperus chinensis

 Form & Character: Arching and spreading, fountain-like, coniferous, oriental.

-Foliage/texture: Chinese junpier has both adult (appressed, scale like) and juvenile (stiff short needle-like, ternate) foliage, opposite.
+Foliage/Texture: Chinese junpier has both adult (appressed, scale-like) and juvenile (stiff, short and needle-like, ternate) foliage, opposite.
 Foliar colors varies from dark green to yellow to glaucous depending on cultivar.
 Somewhat stiff and pointed branches spread outward at almost 45 degree angle; fine texture.

-Flowers & fruits: Dioecious; female cones sub-globose to 5/16" across, 2-3 seeded, ripen in 2-3 years, purplish to brown; male flowers auxiliary and very small, golden yellow to brown, spring, inconspicuous
+Flowers & Fruits: Dioecious; female cones sub-globose to 5/16-inch across, 2 to 3 seeded, ripen in 2 to 3 years, purplish to brown; male flowers axillary and very small, golden yellow to brown, spring, inconspicuous.

 Temperature: Highly tolerant

-Pruning: Many struggle with how to maintain Chinese juniper as it matures and typically outgrows its planting space. typically what happens is that eventually Chinese juniper is sheared to control its spread.
+Pruning: Many struggle with how to maintain Chinese juniper as it matures and typically outgrows its planting space.
+Typically what happens is that eventually Chinese juniper is sheared to control its spread.
+This is why I am ardent about selecting cultivars that have mature growth habits that match the available planting space.

 Propagation: Chinese juniper cultivars are propagated from cuttings which generally root readily.
-Some of the upright cultivars are more difficult to root and are grafted, usually onto J. chinensis 'Hetzii' or J. virginiana seedling rootstock.
+Some of the upright cultivars are more difficult to root and are grafted, usually onto Juniperus chinensis 'Hetzii' or Juniperus virginiana seedling rootstock.